 How to Access Free eBooks with Amazon Prime

 With Amazon Prime, there are three ways you can access free eBooks.
-First, there is the Kindle First where Prime members get to download a new book for free every month from the Kindle First picks.
+First, there is the Amazon First Reads (formerly known as Kindle First) where Prime members get to download a new book for free every month from the Amazon First Reads picks.
 On the first of the month, you get an email with the choices for the month which span most genres.
-You can find more information about Kindle first and how to subscribe to the email in the US here and in the UK here.
+You can find more information about Amazon First Reads and how to subscribe to the email in the US here and in the UK here.

 Second, if you own a kindle or Amazon Fire you have access to the Kindle Owners’ Lending Library which contains hundreds of thousands of titles.
 You get to borrow one book per month and keep it as long as you like.
 You can choose which title you would like and then download it from the Cloud on any Kindles, Fire tablets, and Fire phones that are part of your Amazon account.

-If you are really a bookworm and that is still not enough books for you, then you can also sign up for Kindle Unlimited.
+If you are a bookworm and that is still not enough books for you, then you can also sign up for Kindle Unlimited.
 With Kindle Unlimited you get unlimited reading and unlimited listening on any device.
 You can choose from over 1 million titles, thousands of audiobooks, and current magazines for just $9.99 a month in the US.
 Want to see what Kindle Unlimited is like?
-In the US, you can join the Amazon Kindle Unlimited 30-Day Free Trial here.
-Those in the UK can sign up for a free 30 day trial here.

 If you still want more ebooks then check out bookbub (not affiliated with Amazon).
 You can sign up to get email notifications when ebooks that you may be interested go on sale.
 I have gotten so many ebooks so cheap thanks to bookbub – many even free.
 I just wish I had more time for reading!